Valenzuela, Metro Manila: Japanese occupation period

 The entrance of the Japanese into Polo during the Second World War was met with almost no resistance.
 However, there were still many murders committed.
-The place became a center of Makapili and spies.
+The place became a centre of Makapili and spies.
 It was found that the Balintawak Beer Brewery became a front for manufacturing ammunition for the Japanese forces.
 The old church of San Diego de Alcalá was used by the Japanese forces as a torture chamber.

-On December 10, 1944, Japanese forces massacred more than a hundred males in both towns.
-About 1:00 am on this day, up to the setting of the sun, cries could be heard from the municipal building when males were tortured to death.
+On December 10, 1944, Japanese forces massacred more than a hundred men in both towns.
+From about 1:00am until dawn, cries could be heard from the municipal building where men were being tortured to death.
 Mayor Feliciano Ponciano was killed along with other municipal officials.